 - Marriage and divorce dates for any previous marriages

 Filing for adjustment of status is a good option because it permits your parents to stay in the United States while their application is being processed.
-Additional forms should also be filed for your parent such as an Application for Employment Authorization (form I-765) and Application for Travel Document (form I-131).
-These documents will ensure your parents can work legally in the United States and travel freely outside of the U.S. until their application has been fully approved but traveling should only be done in emergency situations to ensure no complications with the application.Consular Processing
+Additional forms should also be filed for your parent, such as an Application for Employment Authorization (form I-765) and Application for Travel Document (form I-131).
+These documents will ensure your parents can work legally in the United States and travel freely outside of the U.S. until their application has been fully approved.
+However, traveling should only be done in emergency situations to avoid any complications with the application.Consular Processing